Englewood Y offers daycare for children of 'essential' workers

 The SKY Family YMCA in Englewood has begun offering childcare to first responders and essential personnel.

-The nonprofit organization is also offering meals to kids, virtual fitness options as well as hosting blood drives.
+The nonprofit organization is also offering meals to kids and virtual fitness options to members.
+It also is hosting blood drives.

-“Because of the evolving rules governing the coronavirus pandemic, the impact of school closures, and the growing demand on medical professionals, we have transitioned our Y facilities to support doctors, nurses, technicians, and medical staff to caring for their children during this crisis,” said Gene Jones, President and CEO.
+“Because of the evolving rules governing the coronavirus pandemic, the impact of school closures, and the growing demand on medical professionals, we have transitioned our Y facilities to support doctors, nurses, technicians, and medical staff to caring for their children during this crisis,” Gene Jones, president and CEO, said in a news release.
 “We want to make sure medical professionals in our community don’t have to worry that their children are in a safe place, as they care for a growing number of our loved ones during this difficult time.”

-The Englewood Family YMCA transitioned Monday, putting their focus on offering school-days-out childcare and youth camps for working families, first responders families and hospital workers at the facility.
+The Englewood Family YMCA transitioned recently, putting its focus on offering school-days-out childcare and youth camps for working families, first responders families and hospital workers at the facility.

 Families can pick up their child’s free Grab & Go lunch from 11 a.m. to 1 p.m.
 Monday through Friday at SKY Academy, 881 S. River Road.